Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 Be sure to follow signs at Graveyard Fields

-The second falls, Upper Falls, is reachable via a 3.3-mile loop, which takes you back through to the trail and to a loop to the southwest.
+The second falls area, Upper Falls, is reachable via a 3.3-mile loop, which takes you back through to the trail and a loop to the southwest.

 We will say this.
 It is incredibly easy to get lost and turned around on this trail!
 We met several people who had turned around after not being sure if they were on the right path.